bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-15-newsletter.md

   validated them in a different order than a standard node.
 The special chainstate used to perform the verification of older blocks is deleted the next time the node starts, freeing disk space.
-Other parts of the [assumeUTXO project][] still need to be merged before it will be usable.
+Other parts of the [assumeUTXO project][] still need to be merged before it will be usable. {% include functions/podcast-callout.md url="pod242 bc25740" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="25740" %}